Posts tagged Warwickshire

 - OS Explorer Map (173) London North, The City, West End, Enfield, Ealing, Harrow & Watford

-It because clear very quickly that I was going to be on my own for Day 2.
-The others had got through all of their inner-tubes and continuing along the towpath would have been too risky.
-It was also a Sunday so waiting for the Bike shops to open would have meant too late a start.
-No-one seemed too bothered though as the prospect of a leisurely breakfast and an on-road cycle to the nearest train station was more appealing than another day in the saddle.
+It became clear very quickly that I was going to be entirely on my own for Day 2.
+The others had burned through all of their inner tubes, and continuing along the towpath would have been too risky.
+It was also a Sunday, so waiting for the local bike shops to open would have meant far too late a start.
+No one seemed too bothered, though, as the prospect of a leisurely breakfast and a smooth, on-road cycle to the nearest train station was much more appealing to them than another day in the saddle.

-That night I slept so deeply that I had no idea where I was or what day it was when I work up.
-For 5 minutes I was convinced that I was on a business trip and it was a work day.
-Fortunately that turned out not to be the case, but I did have 60 miles of cycling before Brentford.
+That night, I slept so deeply that I had absolutely no idea where I was or what day it was when I woke up.
+Once I finally gathered my bearings, I set off to tackle the remaining 60 miles to Brentford.

-The towpath from Milton Keynes turned out to be significantly better than our Day 1 experience.
-Apart from a couple of grassy miles near Leighton Buzzard, it was a solid and thorn-free route all the way.
-I made good progress, reaching Berkhamsted by noon where Rob, a colleague who lives there, joined my for the final 35 miles.
+The towpath south from Milton Keynes turned out to be significantly better than our Day 1 experience.
+Apart from a couple of grassy miles near Leighton Buzzard, it was a solid, well-maintained, and thankfully thorn-free route all the way.
+I made great progress, reaching Berkhamsted by noon, where a friend joined me for the final 35 miles.

-This last section was on home ground for me and I’d cycled or ran many parts of it before.
+This last section was on home ground for me, and I had cycled or run many parts of it before.
 We reached the end of the canal at Brentford Lock just after 16:00.
-As with the start of the canal at Salford Junction, the end was quite underwhelming.
-Despite these being the start and end point of one of Britain’s engineering masterpieces, there was barely anything to celebrate the achievement.
+As with the start of the canal at Salford Junction, the end was wonderfully underwhelming.
+Despite these being the two extreme ends of one of Britain's greatest Georgian engineering masterpieces, there is barely a plaque to celebrate the achievement!

-As a learning experience the weekend did its job.
-The group had its first long distance cycle trip together and got good experience in puncture repairs, what not to pack and in adapting when things go off plan.
-I didn’t get the puncture repair experience, but I did learn not to ride 85 miles on a massive hangover.
+As a learning experience, the weekend did exactly its job.
+The group had its first long-distance cycle trip together and got excellent experience in rapid puncture repairs, knowing what not to pack, and learning how to adapt when things completely fall apart.
+Because of my slime-filled tyres, I didn't get the puncture repair experience, but I definitely learned not to ride 85 miles on a massive hangover!

 route-26639870-map-full.png